ryan-swartzendruber-gocrisp/take-home-challenge/README.md

 - support more parse types
 - support customizable date format
 - prevent break with no header row
+- index out of bounds with header row

 # questions/assumptions
 - what to do with converted data